Equal Employment Opportunity Office

 The State will also make reasonable accommodations, if needed, to the extent required by law, for employees who are disabled, pregnant (including pregnancy-related disabilities), breastfeeding, victims of sexual or domestic abuse, or for bona fide religious purposes.

-If an applicant or employee believes that they have been a victim of discrimination, they may contact the EEO Office at (808) 587-1162 or email@example.com.
+If an applicant or employee of the State Executive Branch (excluding the Department of Education and University of Hawaii Board of Regent appointees) believes that they have been a victim of discrimination, they may contact the EEO Office at (808) 587-1162 or firstname.lastname@example.org.

 Applicants or employees of the Department of Education, contact the Department of Education Civil Rights Compliance Office at (808) 586-3322 (or relay) or email@example.com.